Kzy

 Kazuki Sawada (澤田 和希, Sawada Kazuki) (born June 26, 1986) is a Japanese professional wrestler trained by and signed Dragon Gate better known by his ring name Kzy (ケーズィー Kēzī /keɪzjiː/ kay-zee).
+He is the current Open the Dream Gate Champion, in his first reign with the title.

 Trained in the Dragon Gate dojo, Kzy initially debuted in 2006 as m.c.KZ, with the gimmick of a rapper who rapped his own theme song and wore ring attire heavily influenced by American hip-hop culture.
 In 2009, he changed his ring name to simply Kzy, the name he uses to this day.
 He is a one-time Open the Brave Gate Champion and six time Open the Triangle Gate Champion, as well as the King of Gate 2021 winner.

 Career

 Dragon Gate (2006–present)

 During 2006, he debuted during some Dragon Gate NEX shows as m.c.KZ.
 His gimmick was that of a rapper, and he rapped his own theme song on his way to the ring.
 In 2007, he and Lupin Matsutani, another wrestler on the Dragon Gate NEX circuit, teamed together as Lupin the KZ.
 When BxB Hulk and YAMATO became injured before the inaugural Summer Adventure Tag League Tournament, Lupin the KZ were chosen to replace the New Hazard team.
 Later in the year, he managed to pull out a win against CIMA on a NEX show.
 CIMA had previously injured his neck and was advised not to wrestle, but did it anyway as a way to put over the young wrestler.

 At the start of 2008, he won the NEX-1 tournament, and after completing a five match trial series, he departed for Mexico to hone his skills.
 In June, he received a phone call from Naruki Doi inviting him to join his WORLD-1 faction, and he accepted.
 Despite getting a push when he first returned, culminating in a chance at winning the vacant Open the Brave Gate Championship, he soon fell into a horrific slump, getting pinned or tapping out during tag team or six-man tag matches that he was involved in.
 He also appeared once for Chikara in the U.S. during their King of Trios tournament that year, beating Michael Nakazawa in a singles match on the third night of the event.

 He slightly improved in 2009, but still remained the lowest ranking member of WORLD-1.
 On June 26, he officially quit WORLD-1 and joined up with heel stable Real Hazard, after helping Ryo Saito and Genki Horiguchi retain their Open the Twin Gate Titles against CIMA and Gamma under the Dr. Muscle disguise and unmasking after the match.
 The next night, he changed his name to Kzy (pronounced "kay-zee") and debuted a completely new look.